mlhartme/stool/main/documentation.md

 `stool status -stage foo` prints the status of stage `foo`.

-`stool config -stage tomcat.version!=7.0.57 tomcat.version` prints all Tomcat versions other than 7.0.57.
+`stool config -stage memory!=2000 memory` prints all memory properties other than 2000.

 `stool start -all -fail after` starts all stages.
-Without `-all`, the command would abort after the first stage that cannot be started (e.g. because it's already running).
+Without `-fail after`, the command would abort after the first stage that cannot be started (e.g. because it's already running).

 `stool stop -stage state=up` stops all stages currently up, but aborts immediately if one stage fails to stop.